Oslo Stock Exchange: Market

 Oslo Børs is today an online market place where all trading is done through computer networks.
 Trading starts at 09:00am and ends at 04:30pm local time (CET) on all days of the week except weekends and holidays declared by Oslo Børs in advance.

 There are three markets for listing and trading on the stock exchange:

 Oslo Børs is the largest market place for listing and trading in equities, equity certificates, ETPs (exchange traded funds and notes), derivatives and fixed income products.
 Established in 1819, first as a commodity exchange.
 Equities and bonds listed and traded from 1881.

 Oslo Axess was established in May 2007 as an alternative to Oslo Børs for listing and trading in shares.

 Nordic ABM was established in June 2005 as an alternative bond market.

 Merkur Market is a multilateral trading facility and was established in January 2016.
 The market place is not subject to the Stock Exchange Act or the Stock Exchange Regulations.
 Merkur Market is best suited for smaller and medium-sized companies or large companies that do not satisfy the admission requirements or do not wish to be fully listed on a regulated market.

 Oslo Access

 Oslo Axess is a regulated and licensed market under the auspices of the Oslo Stock Exchange.
 The purpose is to promote growth among smaller companies, and give them the benefits achieved by having shares traded on a regulated market.

 General

 Oslo Axess is intended for companies seeking listing on a regulated market, but that does not meet the requirements for listing on the Oslo Stock Exchange.
-Investors get protection and a seal of approval by the Oslo Axess, but this will however not be as comprehensive as for companies on the stock exchange.
-The main target group are small and medium-sized companies, including pre-commercial companies.
-Oslo Axess provides, like the regular stock exchange, access to capital, awareness, growth and liquidity for all listed companies.
-It will serve as a springboard for companies with ambitions to be listed on the stock exchange in the future.
 Oslo Axess operates with the same prices for trade as the Oslo Stock Exchange.